AbhishekCCT/course-plotting-python/00_Plotting/01_Plotting Basics/00_Importing Libraries/index.md

 For every script in this course we will always be importing _**matplotlib.pyplot**_

-As well, we don't want to have to type matplotlib.pyplot every time that we want to reference the library, so we also give it a pseudonym and call it plt.
+As well, we don't want to have to type 'matplotlib.pyplot' every time we want to reference the library, therefore, we give it a pseudonym and call it 'plt'.
 This means that any time that we want to use this specific library, we can reference it directly by calling it _plt_.
 See more below for a specific example!